My PROJECTs

 GOALS

-Create a narrative adventure with side-scroller features
+Create a narrative side-scroller adventure

 "Fixed" camera composition